-It’s been a while since we’ve seen director Doug Liman in the world of dialog driven filmmaking.
-With Go and Swingers, you got the feeling that Liman was a born director of making words truly pop as action, but then he transitioned to actual popcorn action.
-Sure, everyone likes The Bourne Identity, but does anyone actually love Mr. & Mrs. Smith or – dare I say it - Jumper?
+It’s been a while since we’ve seen director Doug Liman in the world of dialog-driven filmmaking.
+With Go and Swingers, you got the feeling Liman knew how to make dialogue pop as action, but then he transitioned to actual popcorn action.
+After spending time on major tentpole releases, the director has returned to his roots.

-And with that said, Doug Liman returns to where he once so promisingly started out with Fair Game.
-It’s basically a marriage drama, similar to Mr. & Mrs. Smith, but without the gunplay.
-It’s not the “high-octane” thriller it may, and most likely, will be sold as.
+Fair Game is somewhat of a marriage drama, similar to Mr. & Mrs. Smith, but without the gunplay.
+It’s definitely not the “high-octane” thriller it may, and most likely, will be sold as.

-Doug Liman had plenty to say when I sat down with him.
-His answers were thoughtful speeches when it came to returning to dialog driven films, how he initially dreamed of only making dumb action movies, his visual style, and what exactly happened on Jumper.
+Doug Liman had plentyto say when I sat down with him.
+His answers were thoughtful speeches when it came how he initially dreamed of only making dumb action movies, his visual style, and what exactly happened on Jumper.

 I never really left it, but I thought I was going to leave it.
 I always wanted to make big action movies as a kid, and that was my dream.
-In a way, Swingers was the thing I suffered through the most doing all that dialog so I could eventually be allowed to do a big dumb action movie, honestly.
+In a way, Swingers was the thing I suffered through the most doing because of all that dialog, so I could eventually be allowed to do a big dumb action movie, honestly.
 I’m being totally honest, that was my thinking.
-The strange thing that happened was that I discovered I actually like character and dialog, so by the time my plan worked and I was given the keys to direct a big dumb action movie I realized I was much more interested in character than I was in action.
+The strange thing that happened was that I discovered I actually like character and dialog, so by the time my plan worked and I was given the keys to direct a big dumb action movie, I realized I was much more interested in character than I was in action.
 I had changed as a human being when I got to that point.
-This wasn’t from a budget point of view, but more of a sort of return to my roots.
+This wasn’t from a budget point-of-view, but more of a sort of return to my roots.

 I feel like this is very consistent for me, even in terms of it being a true story is not as big of a departure as you might think.
 More of The Bourne Identity‘s script was taken from the events of the Iran Contra, which my father investigated for the Senate, than what was taken from Robert Ludlum‘s novel.